 How to make zucchini noodles

-There are handy spiralizers–we like this one–that will do the work for you.
-If you have a KitchenAid stand mixer, this attachment will really make things easy!
-But for many veggies, including zucchini and other summer squash, it’s also simple to make zucchini noodles with an old-fashioned cutting board and knife.
+There are handy spiralizers you can purchase that will do the work for you.
+But for many veggies, including zucchini and other summer squash, it's also simple to make zucchini noodles with an old-fashioned cutting board and knife.

 How to cook zucchini noodles so they don't get soggy